-- The government has once again issued a one-year funding settlement for 2022/23, compounding the uncertainty surrounding future funding.
-At the time of writing this report the final settlement figures for 2022/23 had not been released therefore this report is based on the provisional settlement figures.
-The final settlement is expected to be released on 09 February 2022 however the figures are not expected to change.
-An update on the final settlement position will be provided to members at the meeting. - Alongside the settlement the government announced a one-off Services Grant that will be distributed through the existing Settlement Funding Assessment in 2022/23.
-The future distribution of this grant will be decided following consultation with local authorities. - The Settlement Funding Assessment has been calculated by formula and is the Government's assessment of the financial resources to be provided from a combination of revenue support grant, local business rates income and top-up grant.
-Table 1 below sets out the settlement figures for 2022/23 and the current year (2021/22).
+- The government has once again issued a one-year funding settlement for 2023/24, compounding the uncertainty surrounding future funding.
+This report incorporates the Authority's funding figures as set out in the Final Settlement which was released on 06 February 2023. - Alongside the settlement the government also announced the continuation of the Services Grant that was introduced in 2022/23 however the quantum has been reduced to pay for other parts of the settlement. - The Settlement Funding Assessment has been calculated by formula and is the Government's assessment of the financial resources to be provided from a combination of revenue support grant, local business rates income and top-up grant.
+Table 1 below sets out the settlement figures for 2023/24 and the current year (2022/23).